A true story of how a school teacher and his family rode out the 1964 earthquake in Cordova, Alaska.

 In the day following the big quake we had 11 tremors with the magnitude of 6.2 and small tremors continued for the next couple of months.

-I am now living in Salem, Oregon and am 85 years old.
+I am now living in Salem, Oregon and as of this writing, I am 85 years old.